TashaTJ/portfolio-project1/README.md

 # protfolio-project1
-My first portfolio project at Code Institute
+My first portfolio project at Code Institute.
+I love ☕️ and 💻 and hitting deadlines!